kerimoyle/cellml-specification/README.rst

   make latexpdf

-Note: Creating the PDF form of the documentation requires that some or all of a tool like Windows/MikTeX, macOS/MacTeX, Windows/TeXlive, Linux/TeXlive is available to the Sphinx build tool.
+Note: Creating the PDF form of the documentation requires that some or all of a tool like Windows/MikTeX, Windows/TeXlive, Linux/TeXlive, and macOS/MacTeX is available to the Sphinx build tool.

 Documentation builds
 ^^^^^^^^^^^^^^^^^^^^

-There are three types of build that can be created from this codebase.
+There are three types of build that can be created from this codebase, they can be selected through the use of the environment variable ``CELLML_SPEC_BUILD``.

-1. Full documentation build of the normative and informative specification combined.
+1. Full documentation build of the normative and informative specification combined [The default build].
-2. Multi-paged documentation build of the normative specification.
+2. Single page documentation build of the normative specification, set ``CELLML_SPEC_BUILD=SinglePageNormative``.
-3. Single page documentation build of the normative specification.
+3. Multi-paged documentation build of the normative specification, set ``CELLML_SPEC_BUILD=MultiPageNormative``.

-The different builds can be controlled through the use of the environment variable:

-  CELLML_SPEC_BUILD

-To build the multi-paged normative specification set the value of this environment variable to 'MultiPageNormative'.
-For the single page normative specification set the value of the environment variable to 'SinglePageNormative'.
-Any other value, or if the environment variable is not set, will build the full documentation.